ronilaukkarinen/mastodon-bird-ui/README.md

 ## Installation for regular users, contributing and testing

-1. Install [Live CSS Editor](https://github.com/webextensions/live-css-editor) (or any other extension like [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite)
+1. Install [Live CSS Editor](https://github.com/webextensions/live-css-editor) (or any other extension like [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite) or use the [user.js by eg](https://ieji.de/@eg/110174544387143309)
 2. Copy the contents of [style.css](https://github.com/ronilaukkarinen/mastodon-bird-ui/blob/master/style.css)
 3. Open extension and paste the CSS into the editor
 4. If you use Live CSS Editor, click 📌-icon so the styles will be remembered for the domain or if you want just to use it as needed, activate styles from the extension's popup